Skip to content

 Tool: Departmental Ultra template

-Departmental Ultra templates have been developed to apply the VLE site design principles.
-Templates contain the following pre-built sections:
+Departmental Ultra templates have been developed to apply the VLE site design principles, many of which relate to meeting accessibility requirements.

 • Module information: key module and departmental information